TownsendBrown/IBM-Quantum-QASM-Runner/README.md

 # Qiskit QASM Runner for IBM Hardware and Simulators
-Vibe coded Python CLI tool to execute .qasm files on the IBM Quantum Platform.

-# My Qiskit Project

 [![Qiskit Ecosystem](https://img.shields.io/endpoint?style=flat&url=https%3A%2F%2Fqiskit.github.io%2Fecosystem%2Fb%2F5b05d5a3)](https://qisk.it/e)
+Python CLI tool to execute .qasm files on the IBM Quantum Platform.

 This project is part of the [Qiskit Ecosystem](https://github.com/Qiskit/ecosystem).